Welcome to CLUETT.ORG.UK

 Over the years, I have collated a database of nearly 7,000 parish, vital and other records with names, dates and places associated with this surname and this is now being supplemented by further material supplied by others interested in this surname.
 I am gradually transcribing entries from the Births, Marriage and Death indexes for England & Wales.
 So far I have included Births 1837 to Mar 1956, Marriages from 1837 to Sept 1927, Mar 1970 to Dec 1980 and Deaths from 1837 to Dec 1980.
 I have also included Deaths abroad up to 2000.
 I am also transcribing the names from the index of post 1858 English wills and so far those up to July 1998 are included.
 I have also included all the census entries I have found from 1841 to 1901 for England, Wales & the Channel Islands.
 There are also some records from telephone directories and newspapers - in short, whenever I come across a database or search any records I look for variations of this surname.
-All this information is in this database, which you can now search yourself here online.
+All this information for events (up to 1940 only for Data Protection reasons) is in this database, which you can now search yourself here online.
 However, please note that I cannot be held responsible for any errors in this information - you should always double-check the original sources, which I quote, to satisfy yourself that the information is correct.
-If you find any errors and omissions or if you wish to offer any further information to be added to the database, please send me an e-mail to find out how to let me have it.
+If you need to check for entries from 1940 to the present or if you find any errors and omissions or if you wish to offer any further information to be added to the database, please send me an e-mail to find out how to let me have it.

 Several other people are actively researching the Cluett / Clewett name, for example, see Adrienne's web site.
 If you are also interested in or are researching the name Cluett / Clewett and have not already contacted me, I would be most interested to hear from you.
 You can send me an e-mail by clicking here.
 I regret that I have had to suspend the visitor's book and interest list pages due to persistent abuse by spammers and I have no plans at the present time to reinstate these pages.